 It’s a proven fact that the more beautiful the presentation of your coffee, the more you’ll enjoy it.
-So to garnish the top of your beautiful cappuccino, use a little cinnamon or chocolate shavings.
+So garnish the top of your beautiful cappuccino.
+Use a little cinnamon, nutmeg or chocolate shavings.
 Or, any other topping that you love!

-Once your cappuccino is perfectly topped off, just sit back and enjoy your morning coffee.
+Once your cappuccino is perfectly topped off, just sit back and sip away the morning.

 Your training is now complete!
 Now you know how to make cappuccino at home.
 Don’t forget to brag to your friends now (see some tips about that below 😉 ).

 In addition to the standard methods for how to make cappuccino at home, there are other twists if you’re feeling adventurous on the cappuccino front.

 Lay’s held a chip flavor contest and one of the finalist flavors was Lay’s Do Us A Flavor Finalist, Cappuccino.

 Perhaps during the fall season you might want to give pumpkin spice cappuccino at try.